Wondering how to create a bulletproof user acquisition strategy for mobile games?

-Determining your Key Performance Indicators is another crucial step because they help you measure the performance of your UA campaigns.
+Determining your Key Performance Indicators is another crucial step because they help you measure the performance of your user acquisition campaigns.
 In other words, KPIs will show you how successful your campaigns are.

-You certainly want to track the number of installs, as your goal is to get more users.
+Track the number of installs, as your goal is to get more users.
 But that’s just the tip of the iceberg.
-Metrics like Cost Per Install (CPI), Cost per Acquisition (CPA), and Customer Acquisition Cost (CAC) are also very important when it comes to UA campaigns.
+Metrics like Cost Per Install (CPI), Cost per Acquisition (CPA), and Customer Acquisition Cost (CAC) are also very important when it comes to user acquisition campaigns.

 You should also track in-app-related metrics that are measured after the user installs your game.
 For example, metrics like user retention, session number and length, lifetime value (LTV), as well as various monetization KPIs like ARPPU, ARPDAU, and conversion rate.

 These will tell you a lot about the quality of users you’ve acquired.
 The main goal is not to just acquire as many users as possible.
 Instead, you should aim to acquire high-quality users who will regularly play your game, and spend on in-app purchases or engage with ads.

 Also, you should know what your return on investment (ROI) is.